Your International Removal: Removalist and Costs

 If you choose to no longer be a resident for tax paying purposes, you will only be taxed by the Australian government on your Australian income (with some exceptions).

-Tip: Make sure you turn off the myGov security code feature before you lose access to your Australian mobile number.
+Remember: Make sure you turn off the myGov security code feature before you lose access to your Australian mobile number!
+We wouldn’t want you getting locked out now would we?

 You will still be entitled to Medicare for up to five years after moving overseas.
 After this time, you will no longer eligible and will need to re-enrol if you decide to return to Australia.